nlkinlock/Rminicourse/index.md

 ### Generating random samples from other distributions

-- R has many distributions in the base package, including all those commonly used in biological analysis.
+- R has many distributions in the base package, including all those commonly used in biological analyses.
 - Depending on the distribution, each function has its own set of parameter arguments.
 - For example, the <b>`rpois()`</b> function is the random number generator for the Poisson distribution and it has only the parameter <i>lambda</i> ($\lambda$).

-<b>BEE552 Students:</b> Heather will pick up from here.
+- Statistical distributions will be covered in much more detail in Biometry.

 --- ds:soothe

 ## Try It!

-1. Draw 100 random variates from a Poisson distribution with a `lambda = 3`, assign it to an object `a`.
+1. Draw 100 random samples from a Poisson distribution with `lambda = 3`, assign it to an object `w`.

-2. Draw 1000 random variates from a Poisson distribution with a `lambda = 3`, assign it to an object `b`.
+2. Draw 1000 random samples from a Poisson distribution with `lambda = 3`, assign it to an object `y`.

-3. Find the means of both draws.
+3. Calculate the means of both vectors.
 What is the difference in means?

 ---